d3lta-v/SSTuino/docs/lessonplans/lesson1.md

 Install the drivers.  **This requires elevated admin rights (devices with parental controls will not be able to install unless an admin allows the installation.)**

 During installation, you may encounter a pop-up which would ask you to go to your system preferences.
-Click ok first. *This is still undergoing tests as we have issues with this part.*
+Click ok first.

 ![SiLabs Prompt](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Guide%20Image%20Assets/MacOS_SysPref_Prompt.png)